Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ![image](Images/evidence_resolved.png)

-## Sensitivity Analysis
+## Further Tests

-Further tests were implemented to test the performance of the playbook.
-In this case, another user account (SecondRandom-user) was created on the Sales-VM.
-Afterwards, both user accounts (Random-user & SecondRandom-user) were used to logon to sales-VM via Azure Bastion with both users using different untrusted IPs.
+Further tests were implemented to assess the performance of the playbook.
+In this case, another user account (SecondRandom-user) was created on the Sales-VM and added to remote desktop users group.
+Afterwards, both user accounts (Random-user & SecondRandom-user) were logged-on to sales-VM via Azure Bastion with both users using different untrusted IPs.

 ![image](Images/extra3.png)